Bionic75-BionicKeyboards/qmk_firmware/docs/how_a_matrix_works.md

 ## The Matrix To The Rescue

 To significantly reduce the amount of pins required for a keyboard, switches are organized in a matrix.
-A matrix electrically arranges the switches in rows and columns.
+A matrix electrically arranges the switches in rows and columns allowing the firmware to address each switch by a matrix index ([row;column]).

 These rows and columns are not required to match the actual arrangement of the switches.
 Instead they describe the electrical wiring.
 However, to make working with the matrix easier e.g. key mapping, rows and columns usually follow the physical switch arrangement as close as possible.